Yeqzids/Yeqzids.GitHub.io/index.md

 ## Hi there!

 ### My name is Quanzhi, you can call me QZ.
 I am an astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
-I am interested in the small things in our Solar System, namely asteroids, comets and meteoroids (which produced meteors).
+I am interested in small bodies in the Solar System, namely asteroids, comets and meteoroids (which produced meteors).

 For the most part of my current work, I use the data collected by the [Zwicky Transient Facility (ZTF)](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to chase asteroids that zip past our Earth, and to understand why and how comets get excited.
 I also use a range of worldwide facilities provided by the [GROWTH consortium](http://growth.caltech.edu/) to study these intriguing objects.